simesta-ai/truelearn/README.md

 # TrueLearn - AI-powered Learning Assistant

 TrueLearn is an innovative learning application that harnesses the power of AI to create personalized learning experiences for users.
-It interacts with the user and determines the way they learn best and teaches them "ANY" course based on that learning method.
+It interacts with the user and determines the way they learn best and teaches them "ANY" course of their choice based on that learning method.

-The backend server is like at [https://truelearn-production.up.railway.app](https://truelearn-production.up.railway.app)
+The backend server is live at [https://truelearn-production.up.railway.app](https://truelearn-production.up.railway.app)

 ## Project Overview(API)